JAlcocerT/JAlcocerT/content/blog/dev-py-flask.md

 * For a more efficient solution where you primarily need the server to push updates to the client, **Server-Sent Events (SSE)** is a good choice.

+{{< details title="More about SSE 📌" closed="true" >}}

+{{< /details >}}

 * If you anticipate needing more interactive features or bi-directional communication in the future, **WebSockets** offer the most flexibility.

+{{< callout type="info" >}}
+WebSockets are a **protocol**, and protocols are designed to be language-agnostic.
+{{< /callout >}}

+{{< details title="What are WS and Where are they supported? 📌" closed="true" >}}

+**What are WebSockets?**

+Imagine a traditional HTTP request.
+Your browser (the client) sends a request to a server, and the server sends back a response.
+ This is a one-way street, and each interaction requires a new connection.
+If the server has new information to share, the client has to keep asking (polling) or use other more complex techniques like long-polling.

+WebSockets offer a different paradigm.
+They establish a **full-duplex communication channel** over a single, long-lived connection between the client and the server.

+Think of it like a persistent phone call where both parties can talk and listen simultaneously without having to hang up and redial for each message.

+**Key Characteristics of WebSockets:**

+* **Full-Duplex:** Data can flow in both directions (client to server and server to client) at the same time.
+* **Persistent Connection:** Once established, the connection remains open until explicitly closed by either the client or the server.
+This eliminates the overhead of repeatedly establishing and tearing down connections for each message.
+* **Low Latency:** Because the connection is persistent, data can be exchanged with minimal delay, making it ideal for real-time applications.
+* **Event-Driven:** Communication happens through the exchange of messages (events) over the open connection.
+* **Standardized Protocol:** WebSockets are a standardized protocol (RFC 6455) that is supported by most modern web browsers and server-side technologies.

+* **Uses HTTP Handshake:** The WebSocket connection starts with an HTTP handshake.
+The client sends a special HTTP request to the server indicating its desire to upgrade the connection to WebSocket.
+If the server supports WebSockets, it sends back a specific HTTP response acknowledging the upgrade.
+After this handshake, the communication switches to the WebSocket protocol.

+* **Different Protocol:** After the initial HTTP handshake, WebSockets use a different, more lightweight protocol for data transmission, which reduces overhead compared to repeated HTTP requests.

+**Python and WebSockets:**

+Python has excellent support for WebSockets through various libraries, the most popular being:

+* **`websockets`:** A library focused on providing a clean and efficient implementation of the WebSocket protocol.
+It's often used for building both clients and servers.
+* **`asyncio` integration:** `websockets` is built on top of Python's `asyncio` library, making it well-suited for asynchronous programming and handling many concurrent WebSocket connections efficiently.
+* **Framework Integrations:** Many popular Python web frameworks like **Django (with `channels`)**, **Flask (with extensions like `Flask-Sockets` or `Flask-SocketIO`)**, and **FastAPI** offer convenient ways to integrate WebSocket functionality into your applications.
+These frameworks often handle the underlying WebSocket details and provide higher-level abstractions.

+**Other Languages:**

+WebSockets are also widely supported in many other programming languages, including:

+* **Node.js (JavaScript on the server-side):** Has built-in support and popular libraries like `ws`.
+* **Java:** Libraries like `javax.websocket` (part of the Java EE specification) and others like `Netty` provide WebSocket support.
+* **Go:** Libraries like `gorilla/websocket` are commonly used.
+* **Ruby:** Gems like `faye-websocket` and Action Cable (in Ruby on Rails) offer WebSocket capabilities.
+* **C# (.NET):** Has built-in support through the `System.Net.WebSockets` namespace and libraries like SignalR.
+* **And many more!**

+**In summary:**

+WebSockets are a powerful protocol for enabling real-time, bidirectional communication between clients and servers over a persistent connection.

+{{< /details >}}

+As long as a programming language has libraries or built-in support for handling the WebSocket protocol, you can use WebSockets in that language.

+{{< details title="More about WS implementation 📌" closed="true" >}}

+{{< /details >}}

 Remember to install any necessary libraries (like `flask-sse` or `Flask-SocketIO`) if you choose those approaches.